-Africa at a fork in the road: taking off or off of the taking off or disappointment once again?
+Africa at a fork in the road: taking off or disappointment once again?

-Ernesto Zedillo illustrates some of the ambitious but necessary steps needed to unleash the tremendous potential of the African people towards the development of their nations ot long ago, some called Africa's growth performance the worst economic disaster of the 20th century.
+In this column, Director of the Yale Center for the Study of Globalization and ex-President of Mexico, Ernesto Zedillo, introduces an eBook he co-edited that illustrates some of the ambitious but necessary steps needed to unleash the tremendous potential of the African people towards the development of their nations.

+ot long ago, some called Africa's growth performance the worst economic disaster of the 20th century.
 Indeed, by any measure, African countries' economic record since around the time of the 1973 oil shock was dismal.
 The secular malaise of Africa's economy started to abate around the mid-1990s, becoming a new trend of growth revival by the early years of the present century.